vrimsha/Credit_Risk_Analysis/README.md

 Accuracy score is 66%

+Precision score is 0.01

+Recall score is 0.63

+F1 score is 0.02

+The perfomance of Combination (Over and Under) Sampling algorithm showed poor result as well.

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk

 I compared two ensemble algorithms to determine which algorithm results in the best performance.
 I trained a Balanced Random Forest Classifier and an Easy Ensemble AdaBoost classifier .